-This discussion is about ordinance or law coverage and how to insure for this potential exposure.
+Jim, John, Todd, and Luis discuss ordinance or law coverage and how to insure for this potential exposure in Property Insurance Roundtable’s latest podcast episode.
 After a disaster causes property damage or loss many policyholders discover that rebuilding the structure to conform to the latest building codes can add 50% or more to their recovery cost.
 Then comes the unpleasant surprise of discovering the ordinance or law exclusion that prevents a full recovery.
 With building codes, such as sprinkler systems and handicap accessibility, frequently changing, it is important to understand what your insurance excludes and how to acquire adequate coverage.